 If you’re interested in staying in a sustainable or eco-friendly hotel, there are a few things to keep in mind.

-First, look for a hotel that has a clear and well-defined sustainability policy, with specific goals and measures in place to reduce its environmental impact.
+First, look for a hotel with a clear and well-defined sustainability policy, with specific goals and measures to reduce its environmental impact.

 Next, consider the hotel’s location and surroundings – a hotel that’s situated in a natural setting or near public transportation will typically have a lower environmental footprint.